Memin-ckn/the-game-of-wikipedia/README.md

 - The guesser tries to, well, guess who told the truth.

 I couldn't fix some issues with the code and I don't have the time to make it a window application so feel free to fix what I've made.

+(Also the code is in Turkish.
+Sorry :D)